Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 The scientific significance of the philosophical views of Georg Simmel

-The significance of Simmel's work can hardly be overestimated.
-He is one of the founders of sociology, reveals the causes of social development, comprehends the role of money and fashion in the culture of mankind.
+The significance of Simmel's work cannot be overestimated.
+He is one of the founders of sociology, identifies the causes of social development, and comprehends the role of money and fashion in human culture.
 Georg Simmel, whose conflictology became the basis for social philosophy of the second half of the 20th century, left a serious work on social confrontations.
-He had a significant impact on the formation of the American direction of sociology and became a harbinger of postmodern thinking.
+He had a significant influence on the formation of the American direction of sociology and became a harbinger of postmodern thinking.

 What else to read